-We all know a No. 1 has never lost to a No. 16 and rarely does a No. 2 go down to a No. 15.
-In fact, No. 2 seeds have won 94% of their first round games (120-8).
+A No. 1 has lost to a No. 16 just once and rarely does a No. 2 go down to a No. 15.
+In fact, No. 2 seeds have won 94% of their first round games (132-8).
 Do yourself a favor and avoid picking first round upsets with a No. 1 or No. 2 involved.

 The majority of first round upsets come in games involving teams seeded 5-8.

 Don’t focus all your attention on the 5 vs 12 matchup.
 It’s just as likely that a No. 6 will lose to a No. 11.
-In fact they have an identical record at 82-46 (64%).
+In fact they own a worse record at 85-55 (61%).

 There’s no real advantage in the 8 versus 9 matchup.
-This has been a near 50/50 split over the years.
-In fact, it’s currently sitting at just that, 64-64 (50%).
+This has been a near 50/50 split over the years (9s hold a slim 72-68 lead as of this year).

 Simply Upset Strategy